 6.1.3.
-Resiliency
+Climate Resiliency

-The rising sea level is an issue that Miami Beach must address in the long term.
+The rising sea level and rapidly changing climate are issues that Miami Beach must plan for today.
 Some of the buildings have high ground floor ceilings which makes raising the ground floor elevation a possibility.
 This strategy for responding to imminent climate challenges can be applied to preserve certain buildings with high historic values.
+Designing streetscapes, parks and public spaces with enhanced tree canopy will reduce heat island impacts, mitigate rain events, and increase walkability.
+Green infrastructure should be used to compliment grey infrastructure to help store and treat stormwater before being discharged into Biscayne Bay.